php-dev-br/laravel-doc-pt-br/collections.md

 <a name="method-zip"></a>
 #### `zip()` {.collection-method}

-The `zip` method merges together the values of the given array with the values of the original collection at their corresponding index:
+The `zip` method merges together the values of the given array with the values of the original collection at the corresponding index:

     $collection = collect(['Chair', 'Desk']);